A living glossary for Ethereum Localism and cosmo-local collaboration.

 Extitution

-An organizational form that appears institutional (business, nonprofit, government office) but is oriented toward open protocols and commons rather than enclosure or profit.
-Extitutions "hijack instruments of enclosure" to protect and propagate free, permissionless knowledge and practice.
-They often operate at the edges of legibility, balancing standardization demands with experimentation.
+An organizational form that appears institutional such as a business, nonprofit, or government office, but is oriented toward open protocols and the commons rather than enclosure or profit.
+Extitutions repurpose existing structures to support shared, permissionless systems of knowledge, coordination, and practice.

 Key Sources: Primavera de Filippi, Jessy Kate Schingler; An Introduction to Open Protocols